Olical/Package.js/README.md

 The packages must have a directory structure that matches their package string.
 So a package string of `graphics.canvas.Image` would be stored in `graphics/canvas/Image.js`.

+# Compatibility

+Package.js is tested and works in the following browsers.

+ * Chrome
+ * FireFox
+ * Safari
+ * Opera
+ * IE 5.5+

+I am sure it works in many more, but that is all I can get my hands on.
+All testing is done with [jasmine](http://pivotal.github.com/jasmine/).

 # Quickstart

 If you want to get going as fast as possible then have a skim over the API and follow the instructions below.